Track MCP LogoTrack MCP

 Quick Test

-To verify the local MCP server works correctly, you can test it directly from the command line:
+To verify the local MCP server works correctly, you can test it directly from the command line (make sure DIGITALOCEAN_API_TOKEN is set in your environment first):

 bash